-The mediator's signature on the mediation agreement binds any observer mediator to its terms.
-In appropriate cases CEDR may recommend, or the parties agree, the use of comediators or the appointment of a neutral expert to advise the mediator on technical matters.
+All observers will be CEDR accredited mediators and will have signed confidentiality agreements.
+In appropriate cases CEDR may recommend, or the parties agree, the use of co- mediators or the appointment of a neutral expert to advise the mediator on technical matters.
 If co-mediators are chosen by the parties, all references to the mediator in a document are taken to indicate the plural.
-CEDR recommends however, that documents related to the process be adapted to refer to the Mediator in the plural and that both mediators be signatories to the Mediation Agreement.
+CEDR recommends however, that documents related to the process be adapted to refer to the mediator in the plural and that both mediators be signatories to the Mediation Agreement.

 The circumstances in which a co-mediator may be appropriate are:

 - The number of parties or number of attendees within a party is such that it would be of benefit to have co-mediators - Where a specific technical expertise is required. - The varying nationalities and cultural backgrounds of the parties.
-This is separate to the potential need for a translator. - Personal preference of the parties
+This is separate to the potential need for a translator. - Personal preference of the parties.